 As consumer shopping behavior changes, we are seeing more and more consumers leaving the checkout page of a merchant’s website and googling “merchant name + coupon” to try and find a promo code for additional savings.

-By partnering with a TM+ partner, you are owning more real estate on the SERP which means your customers will rest assured knowing they are getting the best deal available on line by shopping direct through your site, for them to click through, in order to get the assurance that they are finding the best deal.
+By working with a TM+ partner, you are owning more real estate on the SERP which means your customers will rest assured knowing they are getting the best deal available on line by shopping direct through your site, for them to click through, in order to get the assurance that they are finding the best deal.

 One objection we often hear from merchants is, “Why would I want to pay an affiliate for a sale that was already ongoing in my cart?”
 The reality is that this customer is leaving your site and having another listing pointing back to your site may be the difference between a site visit and a conversion.